serverless-guru/sls-jest/doc/spies/eventbridge.md

 Config:

 - `matcherDefaultTimeout`: The default timeout for event matchers, in milliseconds.
-Defaults to `10_000`.
+Defaults to `10000`.
 This is the maximum time a matcher will wait until it determines whether the assertion succeeds or fails.
 Also see the [recommendations](#recommendations) below about timeouts.

 **with the sqs adapter**:

 - `waitTimeSeconds`: number, optional: The maximum polling time of the sqs poller (uses long polling).
 Defaults to `20`.
 Must be between `0` (use short polling) and `20`.
-The spie will run long polling cycles until the spie is [stopped](#spy.stop)
+The spie will run long polling cycles until the spy is [stopped](#spy.stop)
 - `clientConfig`: [SQSClientConfig](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-sqs/interfaces/sqsclientconfig.html), optional.
 Custom AWS SDK config.

 **with the cloudwatch adapter**:

 - `interval`: number, optional: The interval at which the spy will pull logs from the log group.
-Defaults: `2000`
+Defaults to `2000`
 - `clientConfig`: [CloudWatchLogsClientConfig](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-cloudwatch-logs/interfaces/cloudwatchlogsclientconfig.html), optional.
 Custom AWS SDK config.

 ## Usage

-The simplest and more efficient way to use EventBridge spies is to create them at the very beginning of your tests. i.e.: in a `beforeAll()` hook at the top of your file or a `describe` block.
+The simplest and most efficient way to use EventBridge spies is to create them at the very beginning of your tests. i.e.: in a `beforeAll()` hook at the top of your file or a `describe` block.
 The first time you create a spy for a given configuration combination (`adapter` and `eventBusName`), a new CloudFormation stack will be deployed automatically with the necessary resources.
 Further usage of the same spy will re-use the already deployed resources, even across several files.

 ```typescript
 let spy: EventBridgeSpy;